-The Sexual Assault Crisis Services (SACS) at (812) 855-8900 (counseling services) Confidential Victim Advocates (CVA) at (812) 856-2469 (advocacy and advice services) IU Health Center at (812) 855-4011 (health and medical services)
+The Sexual Assault Crisis Services (SACS) at (812) 855-5711 (counseling services) A Confidential Victim Advocates (CVA) at (812) 856-2469 or cva@indiana.edu IU Health Center at (812) 855-4011 (health and medical services)

-It is also important that you know that Title IX and University policy require me to share any information brought to my attention about potential sexual misconduct, with the campus Deputy Title IX Coordinator or IU's Title IX Coordinator.
+It is also important that you know that University policy requires me to share certain information brought to my attention about potential sexual misconduct, with the campus Deputy Sexual Misconduct & Title IX Coordinator or the University Sexual Misconduct & Title IX Coordinator.
 In that event, those individuals will work to ensure that appropriate measures are taken and resources are made available.
 Protecting student privacy is of utmost concern, and information will only be shared with those that need to know to ensure the University can respond and assist.